thauvette/strength-tracker/README.md

-# wendler
+# workout app and wendler cycle generator

-TODO: history, add sets on complete to logs -> not yet in indexedDB
+This is just a little personal project I started to try making a PWA using indexedDB.
+It is a work in progress.

-TODO: add additional exercises to db.
+TODO: aux exercises need to link to exercise db

-TODO: create PRs when marking a day complete
+TODO: get PRs

 TODO: backup solution.